Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 Cleaning Your Air Conditioner Increases Efficiency

-Spring is here and summer is just around the corner.
-We long for that summer sun to shine down so we can get outside to enjoy the day but when the day is done and it's time to come in...fire up the A/C because no one wants to sweat inside.
+We long for that summer sun to shine down so we can get outside to enjoy the day, but when the day is done it's time to come in- oh, and fire up the A/C. No one wants to sweat inside.

-Like so many other things, our air conditioners need serviced.
+Like so many other things, our air conditioners need to be serviced.
 Often the repair and maintenance costs related to furnaces and air conditioners are not cheap.
-Well here is a step by step guide to preparing your air conditioner for the upcoming heat.
-It's free, it's simple and it can help to keep your air conditioner running efficiently which we all know can save us money.
+Well here is a step-by-step guide to preparing your air conditioner for the upcoming heat.
+It's free, it's simple and it can help to keep your air conditioner running efficiently, which we all know can save us money.

 Chillin' With Your A/C